jkim33/Kernel-Image-Processing/README.md

 ### Kernel
 A Kernel is simply a matrix, typically 3x3 or 5x5, that has different values depending on the effect it should achieve.
 Each value within a kernel becomes important in the mathematics of the changing of a pixel.
 A Normalized Kernel would have elements, whose sum is one.
 ### Convolution
 Convolution is the process of adding each element of the image to its local neighbors, weighted by the kernel.
-This is related to a form of mathematical convolution. <href="https://en.wikipedia.org/wiki/Kernel_(image_processing)"><i>From Wikipedia</i></href>
+This is related to a form of mathematical convolution. [*From Wikipedia*](https://en.wikipedia.org/wiki/Kernel_(image_processing))

 ## How do I download this?
 ### ZIP File